 What makes Turkey a great medical tourism destination?

 Additionally, the number of accredited hospitals specializing in cardiology, transplantation, plastic surgery, and advanced oncotherapy has been growing exponentially over the last two decades.
-Additionally, after the launch of Istanbul’s new airport, patients from over 50 countries will be able to reach Istanbul with a four-hour flight.
+Additionally, there are a lot of new vacant cardiologist positions with more foreign doctors coming to work in Turkey.
+Furthermore, after the launch of Istanbul’s new airport, patients from over 50 countries will be able to reach Istanbul with a four-hour flight.
 Taking all this into consideration, we can safely assume that medical tourism in Turkey will only keep growing.
 Another great reason that points to that direction is…

 The cost efficiency of traveling to Turkey for medical purpose

 Compared to the EU and the US, a lot of surgical fees are 50-60% lower in Turkey.
 Hence, it makes sense for a lot of people to travel to Turkey, have surgery over there, and even have an extended holiday- and still spend less money than what they would have to pay for the treatment in their native country.
 For example, an angioplasty procedure in the United States costs around $48,000 (on average).
 In Turkey, the same procedure costs $5,000, which is even cheaper than countries like Thailand, India, and Singapore.
 Furthermore, knee joint replacements cost around $50,000 in the US, while in Turkey, this procedure would cost you only $11,000.